Written by the Only Provence Team • Last Updated June 14, 2026

 The self-guided Van Gogh Trail begins near the centre of town and follows reproductions of his work out to the monastery, tracing the landscapes that appear in the canvases.
 The Musée Estrine, set in an 18th-century hôtel particulier, holds a gallery of modern and contemporary art shaped by his legacy.

-A highlight worth timing your visit around: the Wednesday open-air market, where Provençal colour and rhythm spill into daily life.
+A highlight worth timing your visit around is the Wednesday open-air market, where you can experience everyday culture in Provence as color and rhythm spill into daily life.

 Arles holds Roman heritage and contemporary art in the same compact centre.
 Its UNESCO-listed amphitheatre still hosts concerts and performances, while the Fondation Vincent van Gogh Arles shows the artist alongside living artists.
 The Frank Gehry–designed LUMA tower, which opened in 2021, anchors a major arts campus of rotating exhibitions, installations, and residencies.